Mixed effects models for extreme value index regression: Model and method

 \subsection{Threshold selection}

-The thresholds $\omega_j$'s appearing in (\ref{Log-Likelihood}) and (\ref{Predictor}) are the tuning parameters.
-The higher thresholds improve the approximation (\ref{Approximation}), but reduce the number of data exceeding the thresholds.
-Therefore, by setting higher thresholds, although we can reduce the bias in the EVI estimates, these estimates become more unstable.
-Conversely, if the thresholds are low, the analysis results are more stable due to the abundant number of available data, but the deterioration of the approximation (\ref{Approximation}) may lead to significant errors in the results.
-Therefore, these thresholds $\omega_j$'s should be selected appropriately keeping this trade-off relationship in mind.
-Here, for each cluster, we apply the discrepancy measure (see Wang and Tsai 2009), which considers the goodness of fit of the model, to select the cluster-wise optimal threshold.
+The thresholds $\omega_j,\ j\in\mathcal{J}$ in (\ref{Eq2.2.3}) are tuning parameters that balance between the quality of the approximation (\ref{Eq2.2.2}) and the amount of data exceeding the thresholds.
+By setting higher thresholds, we can generally improve the estimation bias, but the estimator becomes more unstable.
+Conversely, if we lower the thresholds, the estimator will behave more stably, but may be more biased.
+Therefore, these thresholds $\omega_j,\ j\in\mathcal{J}$ should be chosen appropriately, considering this trade-off relationship.
+Here, for each area, we apply the discrepancy measure (see, Wang and Tsai 2009), which considers the goodness of fit of the model, to select the area-wise optimal threshold.
+In the simulation studies in Section 1.2 of our supplementary material, we verify the performance of the proposed estimator using this threshold selection method.